mark-watson/haskell_book/manuscript/tutorial-impure.md

   print $ words fContents
 ~~~~~~~~

-I will run this twice: the first time without the file *temp.txt* present and a second time with *temp.txt* in the current durectory:
+I will run this twice: the first time without the file *temp.txt* present and a second time with *temp.txt* in the current directory:

 {lang="haskell",linenos=off}
 ~~~~~~~~